hankyoung1324/personal/README.md

 SUMMARY OF ACADEMIC SKILLS AND EXPERIENCE
 --
->*  EEG data analysis (ERPs, single trial analysis, spectrum and time-frequency analysis, connectivity analysis) in EEGLAB, Matlab and BrainVision Analyzer
+>*  EEG data analysis[1] in EEGLAB, Matlab and BrainVision Analyzer
 >*	fMRI data analysis in AFNI and BrainVoyager
 >*	Matlab and Python programming
 >*	Stats and data visualization in R, Python and SPSS
 >*	Extensive research experience in studies of children and adults using EEG (Brain Products) and eye-tracking (Eyelink 1000) techniques

+[1]: Including ERPs, single trial analysis, spectrum and time-frequency analysis, connectivity analysis

 RESEARCH INTERESTS
 ---
 #### Neural basis of early process of visual word  processing
 #### Cognitive and neural correlates of reading development and developmental dyslexia
-#### Cognitive and neural correlates of  visual attention
+#### Visual perception and selective attention
 #### Single trial analysis and cognitive correlates of latency variability
 EDUCATION
 -